Glossary and Definitions ...

 A demonym for Reno is Renoite.

-For example: My brother moved when young, yet he still thinks of himself as a Renoite.
+For example: My father has moved to the other side of the state, yet he still thinks of himself as a Renoite.

 - Quinquennial Census